Renewable Energy

 USACE wanted to evaluate BU alternatives for the Eastpoint Federal Navigation Channel using NNBF (EWN).
 The project included developing alternatives, cost estimates, comparative analysis and final design, and specifications for the selected alternative.

-Anchor QEA performed geotechnical investigations, coastal engineering analyses, alternatives analysis, design for BU cell and dredging, plans, and specifications.
-The sandy BU berm was designed to achieve stability by incorporating a long slope toward the bay, aligning with the natural movement of sediment in the area while containing dredged material to create marsh along the existing rock jetties protecting the navigation channel.
+Anchor QEA performed geotechnical investigations, coastal engineering and alternatives analyses, BU cell design, and dredging plans and specifications.
+The sandy BU berm was designed to achieve stability by incorporating a long slope toward the bay, aligning with the natural movement of sediment while containing dredged material to create marsh along existing rock jetties, protecting the navigation channel.

 Hancock County Marsh Living Shoreline